 As a Teacher knowing many autistic children, you want to do everything you can to protect all of your students.
 We don’t want to place our students or own children in circumstances that scare them, however, setting a child up in a program or providing them with social activities can help them learn how to manage their social anxieties.

 First of all, when your child is diagnosed with autism, research the symptoms that are associated with this developmental disorder.
 The more information you have, the better you will be qualified to deal with certain situations.
-It will also help to join support group for parents with autistic children.
+It will also help to join a support group for parents with autistic children.
 You’ll find other parents willing to share their sources of information with you.

 When you find a program for your child, you’ll want to make sure it is appropriately qualified to deal with your child’s social anxiety.
 Every child with Autism is different so you’ll want to make sure you are honest and up-front about the symptoms your child displays.
 It’s also important to remember that the sooner you can get your child enrolled in a program, the more significant the difference it can make in alleviating their social anxiety.